ARTICLES

 On the Lake Kussharo Wakoto Peninsula SUP Tour

-But you might be wondering, "How is this different from outdoor programs in other areas?"
-Let's explore the unique appeal of the programs offered by Pikan Planning!
+For those wondering, "But how is it different from outdoor programs in other areas?" let's dive into the unique appeal of the programs offered by Pikan Planning!

-When the trails and trees are buried in snow, it becomes a completely different world from summer.
+When the trails and trees are buried in snow, it becomes a completely different world from summer

 Lake Kussharo, fed directly by spring water from the surrounding mountains